 Shout Out to Essential Workers

-Here's your chance to say thank you to our Columbia heroes who are onsite serving our community.
+Thank you to Columbia's heroes who are onsite serving our community.

 This year, celebration of Nurses Week (May 6th-12th) is different due to the current crisis but it offers a timely opportunity for us to thank our frontline nurses across CUIMC for their tremendous efforts and sacrifices in battling the COVID-19 pandemic.
 Their dedication to providing the best care possible to each and every patient, and the kindness and compassion our nurses have shown to them and their families during these incredibly difficult times, are constant reminders of what it means to have a true passion for improving the lives of others.